 For each <subscription> and <crossResourceSubsription> resource, the Hosting CSE shall use the following procedure to record notification statistics.

-If the notificationStatsEnable attribute of a <subscription> or <crossResourceSubsription> resource is set to TRUE, either upon the successful creation or update of the <subscription> or <crossResourceSubsription> resource, the Hosting CSE shall clear any statistics that were stored previously in the notificationStatsInfo attribute and begin collecting notification statistics for each the Hosting CSE generates and sends to each notification target defined by the notificationURI attribute.
+If the notificationStatsEnable attribute of a <subscription> or <crossResourceSubsription> resource is set to TRUE, either upon the successful creation or update of the <subscription> or <crossResourceSubsription> resource, the Hosting CSE shall clear any statistics that were stored previously in the notificationStatsInfo attribute and begin collecting notification statistics for each NOTIFY request the Hosting CSE generates and sends to each notification target defined by the notificationURI attribute.

 While the notificationStatsEnable attribute is set to TRUE, the Hosting CSE shall collect and store the following types of statistics within the notificationStatsInfo attribute for each notification target defined by the notificationURI attribute.
+Verification notifications and deletion notifications shall not be counted in the following elements:

-Total number of requests sent to a notification target
+Total number of NOTIFY requests sent to a notification target

-Total number of responses received from a notification target
+Total number of NOTIFY responses received from a notification target

+Total number of notifications generated by a <subscription> or <crossResourceSubsription> resource due to events indicated in the notificationEventType attribute

 When the notificationStatsEnable attribute of a <subscription> or <crossResourceSubsription> resource is set to FALSE, the Hosting CSE shall stop collecting notification statistics for the <subscription> or <crossResourceSubsription> resource.
 The Hosting CSE shall maintain the current value of the notificationStatsInfo attribute until a subsequent update of the notificationStatsEnable attribute to a value of TRUE.